zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/README.md

 - Learn how to define external tables against Oracle Object Store data sets
 - Learn how to query external tables
-- Learn how to create data warehouse user

 **[Click here to run Lab 4](LabGuide4.md)**